coreruleset/modsecurity-crs-docker/README.md

 * Apache httpd – *last stable ModSecurity v2 on Apache 2.4.63 official stable base image, and latest stable OWASP CRS 4.11.0*
    * [apache](https://github.com/coreruleset/modsecurity-crs-docker/blob/master/apache/Dockerfile)
    * [apache-alpine](https://github.com/coreruleset/modsecurity-crs-docker/blob/master/apache/Dockerfile-alpine)

+## Read-only Root Filesystem

+> [!IMPORTANT]
+> Read-only filesystem variants are currently only available for images based on nginx.

+By default, the root filesystem of our containers are writable.
+We also provide images that are set up to run on a read-only filesystem for enhanced security.

+Examples:
+   * `nginx-read-only`
+   * `nginx-alpine-read-only`

 ### Notes regarding Openresty version of this image